giacomocavalieri/glam/tutorials/pretty_printing_todo_lists.md

 # Pretty printing TODO lists

-This tutorial assumes that you already have some familiarity with pretty-printing in Glam and with its API.
+This tutorial assumes that you already have some familiarity with pretty printing in Glam and with its API.

-If you feel like you need to brush up on your pretty-printing skills, you can first go through the
+If you feel like you need to brush up on your pretty printing skills, you can first go through the
 [introductory tutorial](https://hexdocs.pm/glam/01_gleam_lists.html) and come back to this one.